canvas-medical/documentation/collections/_api/practitioner.md

               Reference the information at the top of this page to see the possible extensions contained in this resource.
           - name: identifier
             type: array[json]
+            description:
-            description: An identifier for the practitioner as this agent.
+              An identifier for the practitioner as this agent.
+              <br><br>
+              This is the NPI number of Staff in Canvas database.
+              <br><br>
+              It accepts only one array item.
+That signle item must have **system** set to "http://hl7.org/fhir/sid/us-npi" and the **value** must be a 10 digit number.
           - name: active
             type: boolean
             description: A boolean to specify if the practitioner is active in the healthcare system.
 If this value is not set, Canvas will default this to true.
           - name: name
             type: array[json]
+            required: true
             description: The name(s) associated with the practitioner.
+            create_description: >-
+              The name(s) associated with the practitioner.
+Value for "use" must be set to "usual".
+At this point, this API is accepting only "family" (last) name and only one "given" name.
+See the payload examples for concrete details.
+            update_description: >-
+              The name(s) associated with the practitioner.
+Value for "use" must be set to "usual".
+At this point, this API is accepting only "family" (last) name and only one "given" name.
+See the payload examples for concrete details.
           - name: telecom
             type: array[json]
-            required: true
             description: >-
               Practitioner contact point(s) (email / phone / fax).
+              <br><br>
-At least one contact field with the specifications 'system': 'phone' and 'use': 'work' is designated as the primary phone for staff or users.
-There must be exactly one contact field with the specifications 'system': 'email' and 'rank': 1.
+              At least one contact field with the specifications **'system'**: **'phone'** and **'use'**: **'work'** is designated as the primary phone for staff or users.
+              <br><br>
+              There must be exactly one contact field with the specifications **'system'**: **'email'** and **'rank'**: **1**.
 An error will be triggered if there is more than one email with rank 1, however, multiple emails with other ranks (e.g., rank 2, 3, 4, etc.) are allowed.
+              <br><br>
-Updating email contact fields is not permitted, during updates, the values must remain unchanged from the original creation or retrieval.
+              **IMPORTANT**: Updating email contact fields is not permitted, during updates, the values must remain unchanged from the original creation or retrieval.
+            attributes:
+              - name: id
+                type: string
+                description: The identifier (ID) of the telecom (contact point) record in Canvas database.
+                create_description:
+                  The identifier (ID) of the telecom (contact point) record in Canvas database. <br><br>
+                  This "id" property is only needed during updates.
+For more info on that, check the update part of these docs.
+                update_description:
+                  The identifier (ID) of the telecom (contact point) record in Canvas database. <br><br>
+                  If you want to update specific telecom record in Canvas database, you are going to use this property to target that record. <br><br>
+                  If you omit "id" during update, a new telecom record will be created.
+              - name: system
+                type: string
+                required: true
+                description: Supported values are **phone**, **fax**, **email**, **pager**, and **other**.
+              - name: value
+                type: string
+                required: true
+                description: Free text string of the value for this contact point.
+                create_description:
+                  Free text string of the value for this contact point.<br><br>
+                  Values for phone numbers (where "system" is set to "phone") must be only digits, with no sign characters or spaces.
+                update_description:
+                  Free text string of the value for this contact point.<br><br>
+                  Values for phone numbers (where "system" is set to "phone") must be only digits, with no sign characters or spaces.
+              - name: use
+                type: string
+                required: true
+                description: Supported values are  **home**, **work**, **temp**, **old** and **mobile**.
+              - name: rank
+                type: integer
+                required: true
+                description: An integer representing the preferred order of contact points per system.
           - name: address
             type: array[json]
             required: true
-            description: Address(es) of the practitioner entered in Canvas.
-Country will be "United States" by default.
+            description: Address(es) of the practitioner entered in Canvas database.
+No default values will be set.
+            attributes:
+              - name: id
+                type: string
+                description: The identifier (ID) of the address record in Canvas database.
+                create_description:
+                  The identifier (ID) of the address record in Canvas database. <br><br>
+                  This "id" property is only needed during updates.
+For more info on that, check the update part of these docs.
+                update_description:
+                  The identifier (ID) of the address record in Canvas database. <br><br>
+                  If you want to update specific address record in Canvas database, you are going to use this property to target that record. <br><br>
+                  If you omit "id" during update, a new address record will be created.
+              - name: use
+                type: string
+                required: true
+                description: Supported values are **home**, **work**, **temp**, **old** and **billing**.
+              - name: type
+                type: string
+                required: true
+                description: Supported values are **both**, **physical** and **postal**.
+              - name: line
+                type: string
+                description: List of strings.
+The first item in the list will be address line 1 in Canvas.
+The rest of the items in the list will be concatenated to be address line 2.
+              - name: city
+                type: string
+                description: String representing the city of the address.
+              - name: state
+                type: string
+                description: 2 letter state abbreviation of the address.
+              - name: postalCode
+                type: string
+                description: The 5 digit postal code of the address.
+              - name: country
+                type: string
           - name: birthDate
             type: date
             description: >-
               Practitioner date of birth for the individual, formatted as YYYY-MM-DD.
           - name: photo
             type: array[json]
             description: Practitioner photo(s).
+            create_description: >-
+              Practitioner photo(s). <br><br>
+              Apart from setting "title" to each photo, on create this API is accepting only "url" values for now.
+Titles are optional.
+            update_description: >-
+              Practitioner photo(s). <br><br>
+              You cannot directly update any photo during update.
+You can only remove certain photos by ommiting them form the payload and add new ones with which you want to replace them.
+Titles are optional.
           - name: qualification
             type: array[json]
             description: >-
+              Practitioner license(s)
+            create_description: >-
+              Practitioner license(s). <br><br>
+              See the payload examples for more details.
+            create_description: >-
-               Practitioner license(s).<br>
+              Practitioner license(s). <br><br>
+              See the payload examples for more details.

         search_parameters:
           - name: _id
             type: string